 Visit the Town House

-The Town House is open to the public daily from March to October, 10am - 5pm.
+The Town House is open to the public daily from April to October, 10am - 5pm and on Saturdays and Sundays only between November and March, 10am - 4pm.
 Wroxeter Roman City will also be open at these times.